smartyjahid/conduiragemineSolutions/README.md

   <br>
   <a href = "">Create 5 threads and print "Hello INDIA" using Runable Interface</a>
  <br>
-  <a href=""> Create a program which prints first 10 number using fixed thread pool of sized 5 .
-Execute them using Executor .Describe the behaviour of executor Framework</a>
+  <a href=""> Create a program which prints first 10 number using fixed thread<br>
+   pool of sized 5 .
+Execute them using Executor .
+   <br>Describe the behaviour of executor Framework</a>